Meet the IEEW Team

 Terry is an inductee into the National and Oklahoma Women’s Hall of Fame; her involvement with women business owners and family issues is well documented through her participation with Women Impacting Public Policy and the National Center for Policy Analysis.

 A successful businesswoman, Dr. Neese made history in 1990 when she became the first woman nominated by a major political party for the seat of Lt.
 Governor of Oklahoma.
 She was named an Outstanding Business Leader by the Northwood University Board of Trustees in 2006 and received an honorary Doctor of Laws degree from the university in 2008.
 In 2013 she received the Enterprising Women Legacy Award, the National Women Business Owners Corporation Leadership Award, and the Journal Record’s “Oklahoma’s Most Admired CEO.”
 In 2014, Dr. Neese was only the second woman to be honored with the Oklahoma Sister Cities Global Vision award.
 Other notable accolades include NAWBO’s Lifetime Achievement Award.
 In 2018, Dr. Neese was honored as one of 100 Oklahoma Women Trailblazers, by the League of Women Voters of Oklahoma, in commemoration of the 100th Anniversary of Oklahoma women winning the right to vote.
-She has also been voted in the top 50 Most Powerful Women in Oklahoma since its inception in 2012.

 Terry has been appointed to numerous councils and positions with nominations by prominent leaders, such as Presidents George H.W.
 Bush, Bill Clinton and George W. Bush.
 Current and previous roles include: